iml130/sola/applications/docs/optimaflow/amr.md

 ## Managing Transport Orders

-Each Transport Order will traverse the following states:
+Each Transport Order will traverse the following states:<!-- TODO: what do they mean? -->

 1. kCreated
 2. kQueued